Quark-Antiquark Potential as a Probe for Holographic Phase Transitions: The quark-antiquark potential

 To study the string dynamics, we need to consider the Nambu-Goto action\footnote{We have set the tension of the string to $1/(2\pi)$.}

 where $g_{\alpha\beta}\equiv G_{\mu\nu}(X)\partial_{\alpha}X^{\mu}\partial_{\beta}X^{\nu}$ is the induced worldsheet metric ($\mu , \nu =0,1,2,3,4$), where $\sigma^{\alpha}\equiv (\tau, \sigma)$ ($\alpha , \beta = 0,1$) and where $G_{\mu\nu}(X)$ is the spacetime metric.
-Although the computation of the probe in the context of string theory demands the inclusion of the coupling of the string with the gauge fields that are generated by dimensionally reducing from 10 to 5 spacetime dimensions, however, in this particular set up, in order to study and characterize the above mentioned phase transition, it is sufficient to consider the standard Nambu-Goto action (\ref{ng}) for the string probe in 5 dimensions.
+Although the computation of the probe in the context of string theory demands the inclusion of the coupling of the string with the gauge fields that are generated by dimensionally reducing from 10 to 5 spacetime dimensions; however, here we will consider the minimal setup and analyze the standard Nambu-Goto action (\ref{ng}) for the string probe in 5 dimensions.
 In fact, we have performed the computation including the coupling with the gauge fields and the qualitative behavior is the same.
-Therefore, for simplicity, we focus on action (2).
+For simplicity, we focus on action (2).

 Choosing a generic static gauge where $\tau=t$ and $\sigma=x$, the profile of the string embedding can be described by $X^{\mu}=(t,r(x),x,0,0)$, with appropriate boundary conditions.
 The on-shell action computed in this way is actually divergent.
 This is due to the infinite energy density of the U-shape string.
 To obtain a physically meaningful result a regularization is required.
 This is typically achieved by subtracting the on-shell action evaluated on the configuration corresponding to two straight strings extending from the boundary to the horizon.
 The regularized energy obtained in this way represents the binding energy of the quark-antiquark pair in the thermal plasma.
 From the dual gauge theory point of view, this regularization can be thought of as the subtraction of the self-energy of the isolated quarks.
 The resulting expression for $E(L)$ thus represents the potential energy associated with the quark-antiquark pair in the presence of a thermal medium as a function of the separation $L$.
 Generically, at short distances $L\ll 1/T$, with $T$ being the temperature, the quark-antiquark potential behaves similarly to the zero-temperature case, showing a Coulomb like behaviour,